anniecherk/anniecherk.github.io/_posts/2025-05-28-ai-workflows.md

 if you asked me a year ago if i was good at git, i'd say of course i'm good at git. and then one of my coworkers showed me much better workflows, and my life was much improved.

-however, i think these skills are pretty foundational for working with ai coding tools
+i now think these skills are pretty foundational for working with ai coding tools
-- ai coding tools generate a lot of code quickly
+- ai coding tools generate a lot of code changes quickly
 - you have to manage all that code effectively
 - or else something will break and you wont know when where or why
 	- keep track of where the nearest exit is, keeping in mind it may be behind you